 For the coming months, Diesel would first help Michaels in winning the Intercontinental title and then assist his charge in keeping the championship.
 By the time the 1994 Royal Rumble came around, Nash was a mainstay on WWF television without actually wrestling much himself.

 Eventually, the pair would make up part of a five-person Survivor Series team to take on Ramon’s ensemble of five.
-However, on this night in November, another stray Michaels superkick would be the undoing of the team, as HBK again struck Diesel instead of Razor.
+However, on this night in November, another stray Michaels superkick would be the team’s undoing, as HBK again struck Diesel instead of Razor.
 This led to Nash chasing Michaels (albeit very slowly) to the back, while fans cheered for the monster Diesel to give the proud Michaels his comeuppance.

-That would not last long, however, as also that evening, Bret Hart would lose his WWF World Title to veteran Bob Backlund in controversial circumstances.
-Three short days later, on November 26th, 1994, Backlund would defend the title against new fan-favorite Diesel at Madison Square Garden.
+On November 26th, 1994, Backlund would defend the title against new fan-favorite Diesel at Madison Square Garden three short days later.
 One Jackknife Powerbomb later, Diesel was the WWF World Champion.

 Watch: Diesel defeats Bob Backlund for the WWE Championship at Madison Square Garden in only 8 seconds